Bringing you the latest news & resources in eye health

 A wide range to choose from:

 It certainly is.
-Your diet probably already has antioxidants to prevent eye disease.
+Your diet probably already includes antioxidants that can help prevent eye disease.
 You may need to add an extra serving of fish or leafy greens here and there, but it’s simple to ensure you’re having the right nutrition for eyes – and a lot more enjoyable than having to remember to take a daily handful of supplements.

 **A randomized, placebo-controlled, clinical trial of high-dose supplementation with vitamins C and E, beta carotene, and zinc for age-related macular degeneration and vision loss: AREDS report no. 8.
 Age-Related Eye Disease Study Research Group Arch Ophthalmol.
 2001 Oct.